 My parents notice a significant improvement in my running when I have my cooling vest on (video below).
 It’s just so much nicer to run comfortably with that extra bit of cooling.

 For example, this past weekend we ran out-and-back to a lake, about 45 minutes each way.
-It was pretty shady and he carried my cooling vest in his human running backpack (Ed: his running hydration pack) and soaked it in the lake when we got there.
+It was pretty shady and my Dad carried my cooling vest in his human running backpack (Ed: his running hydration pack) and soaked it in the lake when we got there.

 What are the differences between the Ruffwear Swamp Cooler and Jet Stream cooling vest?